norm/gifs.cackhanded.net/README.markdown

 ### Note on colours

-If you add a caption, the output GIF may use more colours than specified in the `[output]` section.
-The colours of both the caption and outline are interpolated, and up to six colours per caption added to the GIF.
+If you specifically add colours in `[palette]`, or use a caption, the output GIF will probably use more colours than specified in the `[output]` section.
+The colours of both the caption text and the outline stroke are interpolated, and up to six colours per caption added to the GIF.

 As an example, creating a GIF from a video source contains no black or white elements and using a white caption with black outline, the palette used will